DS-Homebrew/TWiLightMenu/README.md

 - [profi200](https://github.com/profi200): Improved SD code from fastboot3DS.
 - [devkitPro](https://github.com/devkitPro), [WinterMute](https://github.com/WinterMute): Code used in nds-hb-menu, and the use of the bootloader, devkitARM, libnds, and libfat.
 - [DeadSkullzjr](https://github.com/DeadSkullzJr): His [cheat database](https://gbatemp.net/threads/deadskullzjrs-flashcart-cheat-databases.488711/) which is the recommended one for use in nds-bootstrap.

+## Rocket.Chat Server

+Would you like a place to talk about your experiences with TWiLight Menu++ or need some assistance?
+Well, why not join our Rocket.Chat server!

+Rocket.Chat is a self-hosted communication platform with the ability to share files and switch to an video/audio conferencing.

+Come join today by following this link: https://dshomebrew.serveo.net/ ([alternative link](https://b2b38a00.ngrok.io))